cloudflare/cloudflare-docs/content/ruleset-engine/about/rulesets.md

 There are several Cloudflare products that provide you with managed rulesets.
 Check each product’s documentation for details on the available managed rulesets.

-For more information on deploying managed rulesets and defining overrides, check [Work with managed rulesets](/ruleset-engine/managed-rulesets/).
+For more information on deploying managed rulesets and defining overrides, refer to [Work with managed rulesets](/ruleset-engine/managed-rulesets/).

 ## Custom rulesets